Here's the disconnect: almost 80% of companies are deploying AI agents… but only 15% will let them run without human oversight.

 Companies that do deploy AI agents see real problems.
 PagerDuty surveyed 1,500 IT and business executives across six countries.
 While 81% of executives now trust AI to manage crises like security breaches, 84% have already experienced AI-related outages.
-That's a massive gap between confidence and reality.
+That's a real gap between confidence and reality.

 Here's what works: Companies that buy specialized AI tools from vendors succeed about 67% of the time.
 Companies that build internally succeed only one-third as often.
 The ROI shows up in back-office automation, not sales and marketing where most budgets go.